LiveAboard

 South Malé Atoll

 South Malé Atoll is a 35km long oblong shaped atoll formation comprising 22 islands and is separated from the North Malé Atoll by a very deep channel called Vaadhu Kandu.
-It is drastically different from its more mainstream cousin in the north as these islands are more peaceful and serene.
-There are many activities to partake in, like scuba diving, snorkeling, catamaran cruises, dolphin and whale watching, and island hopping.
+It drastically differs from its more mainstream cousin in the north as these islands are more peaceful and serene.
+There are many activities, like scuba diving, snorkeling, catamaran cruises, dolphin and whale watching, and island hopping.
 The interior of the atoll is myriad shallow coral reefs, sandbars, and lagoons that make for perfect romantic picnic spots and the best sunset views.

 Meemu Atoll